 - Brigham Young University, Bachelor of Arts

-Kent Lehnhof earned a BA in English from Brigham Young University and a PhD in British Literature from Duke University.
+Kent Lehnhof earned a BA from Brigham Young University and a PhD from Duke University.
 He has been teaching at Chapman since 2004, where he specializes in early modern literature, with a particular emphasis on Renaissance drama and questions of gender.
-His essays on Sidney, Spenser, Shakespeare, and Milton have appeared in journals such as ELR, ELH, SEL, Milton Quarterly, and Milton Studies, as well as several edited collections.
-His most recent articles are forthcoming in Renaissance Drama, Modern Philology, and Shakespeare Bulletin.
+His essays on Sidney, Spenser, Shakespeare, and Milton have appeared in several edited collections as well as in such journals as ELR, ELH, SEL, Modern Philology, Renaissance Drama, Shakespeare Bulletin, Milton Quarterly, Milton Studies, and Criticism.
+His most recent article--on twinship and marriage in The Comedy of Errors--will soon appear in SEL.

-Dr. Lehnhof's past research projects have focused on carnality and embodiment in Paradise Lost and antitheatricalism and antifeminism in early modern England.
-At present, he is writing about Levinas and Shakespeare and researching twinship in the Renaissance.
+Dr. Lehnhof's past research projects have focused on (1) somatic experience in Paradise Lost; (2) intersections of antitheatricalism and antifeminism in early modern England; and (3) connections between Levinas and Shakespeare.
+At present, he is researching twinship in the Renaissance.

 Dr. Lehnhof holds the rare distinction of having received the highest honor Chapman can bestow on a faculty member for excellence in scholarship (the Wang-Fradkin Professorship, which Dr. Lehnhof received in 2008) and the highest honor Chapman can bestow on a faculty member for excellence in teaching (the Outstanding Teaching Professorship, which Dr. Lehnhof received in 2013).

-In even years, Dr. Lehnhof leads a summer travel course to London.
-The next iteration of ENG 355 (Shakespeare in England) is slated for summer 2014.
+In alternating years, Dr. Lehnhof leads a summer travel course to London.
+The next iteration of ENG 355 (Theater in England) is slated for summer 2021.